ArrowrIcon Home icon

 As no fresh fruit was imported, we ate what was in season, either fresh or cooked: apples with custard, apple pie with custard, apple fritters, etc. There was also rhubarb which grew in most gardens, and was either boiled with custard or put in a pie with custard.
 Even with plenty of sugar - which was of course on ration - it still made teeth feel funny.

-Now and again, there were dried figs, peaches and prunes that came in large wooden boxes, but they were on ration.
+Now and again, there were imported dried figs, peaches and prunes.
+They came in large wooden boxes, but they were on ration.
 They were soaked in water overnight, and boiled the next day.
 Then on went the custard.

 Peter Johnson